fiaasco/borgbackup/README.md

 # Borg backup role
 This role installs Borg backup on borgbackup\_servers and clients.
 The role contains a wrapper-script 'borg-backup' to ease the usage on the client.
 Supported options include borg-backup info | init | list | backup | mount.
 Automysqlbackup will run as pre-backup command if it's installed.
-The role supports both self hosted and rsync.net as Borg server.
+The role supports both self hosted and offsite backup-storage such as rsync.net and hetzner storage box as Borg server.

 It's possible to configure append-only repositories to secure the backups against deletion from the client.